just-modeling/jupyterhub-k8s-apache-spark/README.md

 * **jhubuserpool**.
 This node pool mainly host the single-user pod for JupyterHub.
 When users arrive to login and spawn their own workspace, each of them will have a pod to run their notebook server.
 These pods are created by JupyterHub so they are assign on this dedicated pool.
 This pool can autoscale and has more memory and compute resources as it is where user might conduct heavy algorithm computing or data manipulation.
 When there is no user, this pool can scale down to 0 node automatically.

 * **sparkpool**.
 This pool is dedicated for spark workers.
-In this architecture, the single-user pod are cting like the driver which submit Spark jobs to run on worker nodes.
-This node pool will automaticaly scale up when where is Spark jobs submitted by any user in the jhubuserpool.
+In this architecture, the single-user pod are acting like the driver which submit Spark jobs to run on worker nodes.
+This node pool will automatically scale up when where is Spark jobs submitted by any user in the jhubuserpool.
 Each job will have its own numbers of pods that runs the Spark executors.

 # Spark, Delta Lake and Python